 A Proper Diet is the Cornerstone of Good Health

 Guinea pigs cannot manufacture their own vitamin C and require 10 to 30 mg/kg daily to prevent scurvy.
-While many guinea pigs receive adequate vitamin C from fresh vegetables and pellets, you may wish to ensure your cavy gets adequate vitamin C by giving a quarter of a 100 mg chewable or plain vitamin C tablet, or provide a small amount of liquid vitamin C drops to each cavy.
+While many guinea pigs receive adequate vitamin C from fresh vegetables and pellets, you may wish to ensure your guinea pig gets adequate vitamin C by giving a quarter of a 100 mg chewable or plain vitamin C tablet, or provide a small amount of liquid vitamin C drops to each guinea pig.
 Young, ill, nursing and pregnant animals require extra vitamin C.

 Do not add vitamin C to the water.

-Some cavies drink a lot and some very little, so it is impossible to know how much vitamin C your pet is getting.
+- Some guinea pigs drink a lot and some very little, so it is impossible to know how much vitamin C your pet is getting.

 Alfalfa hay can be given to young guinea pigs, pregnant, nursing or malnourished adults.
-But because of its high calcium content, alfalfa should be reserved as a treat for the average adult cavy.
-Excess calcium could contribute to the formation of bladder stones in older cavies.
+But because of its high calcium content, alfalfa should be reserved as a treat for the average adult guinea pig.
+Excess calcium could contribute to the formation of bladder stones in older guinea pigs.
 Remember that alfalfa is NOT a replacement for grass hay, but can be used to supplement the diet of some pigs.
-Grass hay should always be available to all cavies.
+Grass hay should always be available to all guinea pigs.

 And remember, pellets are not a substitute for hay!
 High quality grass hay should be available for each guinea pig at all times.

-Make sure that pellets, grass hay and water are always available (most cavies will not over eat).
+Make sure that grass hay, water, and pellets (see note below) are always available (most guinea pigs will not over eat).
 Vegetables can be provided two or more times a day, removing uneaten vegetables to prevent spoiling.

-Do not feed dairy and meat products (cavies are herbivores)
+- Do not feed dairy and meat products (guinea pigs are herbivores)

-Do not feed rabbit pellets (they do not contain Vitamin C and some may even include antibiotics toxic to cavies).
+- Do not feed rabbit pellets (they do not contain Vitamin C and some may even include antibiotics toxic to guinea pigs).

-Avoid commercial treats marketed for cavies (like yoghurt drops) which can even be detrimental to their health.
+- Avoid commercial treats marketed for guinea pigs (like yoghurt drops) which can even be detrimental to their health.
 Consuming these empty calories (many contain fat, sugars and even excess calcium) can result in decreased consumption of the basic foods they really need.